How to Apply to the EATM Program

 - a Physical Science course (intro Chemistry is recommended) - of 3 or more semester units

 - a United States History or U.S. Government class - of 3 or more semester units

-- a "Fine Arts" type of class - of 3 or more semester units (art history, music or film appreciation, etc..)
+- a "Fine Arts" type of class - of 3 or more semester units (art history, music history, film appreciation, etc..)

 - a "Humanities" type class - of 3 or more semester units (Philosophy, foreign language, etc..)

 - Physical Education or Dance courses - of 1 or more semester units

 Note - these 5 recommended courses above will finish the General Education requirements for the Associate Degree at Moorpark College.
 These 5 recommended courses above do not need to be completed before you apply.

 NOTE - Any student who has an Associate Degree or higher from an accredited college in the United States, does not need to take the 5 recommended courses above!

 All courses above must be lower division (freshman/sophomore level).
 Courses equivalent to those indicated above, taken at accredited colleges, will be given transfer credit.
 Contact Chuck Brinkman, the EATM Counselor, if you have any questions concerning transfer credit.
 The EATM staff also strongly encourages students to complete what they can of the above recommended courses, before starting the program.